apache/nuttx/configs/sama5d3x-ek/README.txt

     -----------------------
     PWM Channels can be clocked from either a coarsely divided divided down MCK or from a custom frequency from PWM CLKA and/or CLKB.
-If you want to use CLKA or CLKB, you must enable and configuratino them.
+If you want to use CLKA or CLKB, you must enable and configure them.

     System Type -> PWM Configuration
       CONFIG_SAMA5_PWM_CLKA=y